GilbertoBotaro/nifi_processors/README.md

 # nifi_processors
-Java code for Apache Nifi processors
+An Apache Nifi processor for using the Apache Velocity template engine to format flowfile content.